malteschoen/foamextendv4/README.md

 * before you go ahead, you'll need to compile wDissipationTempConcentrationResidenceBlockageSinkTauSimpleFoamV4FE
   *  go to applications/solvers/incompressible/wDissipationTempConcentrationResidenceBlockageSinkTauSimpleFoamV4FE
   *  run wmake
-* also you'll need to compile the DoubleGermanCarreau material model from /src/transportModels/incompressible using wmake libso
+* also you'll need to compile the DoubleGermanCarreauConcentration material model (among others) from /src/transportModels/incompressible using wmake libso
-  *  go to /src/transportModels/incompressible/DoubleGermanCarreau
+  *  go to '/src/transportModels/incompressible/'
-  *  run wmake libso
+  *  run 'wmake libso'
 * then head for the tutorialCoextrusion folder
 * having arrived there, follow the local readMe instructions